RyanThomasMusser/NewRelicInsightsReducer/README.md

           }
         ]
         ```
     * **EVENT.durations** - **ARRAY** - This is not a required parameter.
-This parameter will decide how you new custom event will record durations.
-Let's review some examples of the EVENT.durations API below:
+This parameter will decide how your new custom event will record durations.
+Let's review an examples of the EVENT.durations API below:
         ```javascript
         var durationsArray =
         [